 If you're unsure of what you should have aboard or how to do your own safety check, give the following features a look.

 - 10 Tips to Make Sure Your Safety Gear is in Order

 - Boat Safety Gear You Need Aboard to Avoid a Ticket

 - Expired Flares and Medical Supplies

 - PFDs: 5 Tips to Find One that Fits

 Once you get through the spring commissioning process, Mom's Mink will be ready for all of your boating season adventures.
 You say you're not sure where this year's cruising will take you, or what you'll be doing?
 Read 5 Extreme Boating Adventures, to make a few additions to your boating bucket list.
 And rest assured that if you follow the advice in all of these articles, your boat will be ready for action the moment summer arrives.

-Editor's Note: This article was updated and expanded in February, 2016.
+Editor's Note: This article was originally published in March 2012, and updated and expanded in March 2018.